National Defence University (Finland): Academics

+Undergraduate studies

 Applicants to the bachelor's program need to be Finnish citizens under 26 years of age with a completed secondary education and a conscript service.
 They need to have at least a reserve NCO's training and a complete secondary education.
 Those who are not reserve officers are selected with the conditions that they pass reserve officer training prior to the start of their studies.

 Bachelor of military science is awarded to students after three years of full-time studies in a residential program.
 The studies encompass 180 ECTS worth of academic and 30 ECTS of military-professional subjects.
 During their studies, the students receive accommodation, uniform, health care and nutrition free of charge, and are paid a per diem of 48 euros for miscellaneous expenses.

+The curriculum of the bachelor's degree is based on the understanding of the military sciences as consisting of five basic subjects: leadership, military pedagogy, military technology and art of war, the last of which is divided to strategy, military history and operational art and tactics.
 The degree does not feature a major subject but has program and branch specific studies.
-There are four bachelor's programs (army, navy, air force ground services and pilot officer) with a total of 19 branches.
+There are four bachelor's programs (army, navy, air force ground services and pilot officer) with a total of 19 branches that mostly correspond to the branches of each service.
 Students destined as Border Guard officers study in the Border Guard branch of the program of their operational environment.
 The students are servicemen under military discipline in the rank of cadet.
 As officer training is a prerequisite for attending the bachelor's degree program, cadets are considered equivalent to second lieutenants in the military rank system and chain of command.

 All graduates of the bachelor's program are promoted to lieutenant and appointed as professional officers in the Finnish Defence Forces or in the Finnish Border Guard.